 The system uses less electricity to confirm transactions, while at precisely the same time being faster.
 The business prides itself on processing transactions within 2 – 5 minutes, more quickly than additional cryptocurrencies.

-This company intended to make a decentralised blockchain wouldn’t require intermediaries like exchanges.
+This company intended to make a decentralised blockchain that wouldn’t require intermediaries like exchanges.
 Within the Stellar network, you may make your digital token that’s appreciated in whatever cryptocurrency or perhaps fiat currency.

 Stellar (XLM) PROs and CONs